ministryofjustice/opg-sirius-supervision-workflow/README.md

 You will then be able to use breakpoints to stop and inspect the application.

-Additionally, hot-reloading is provided by Air, so any changes to the Go code (including templates) will rebuild and restart the application without requiring manually stopping and restarting the compose stack.
+Additionally, hot-reloading is provided by Air, so any changes to the Go code (including templates) will rebuild and restart the application without requiring manually stopping and restarting the composer stack.

 ### Without docker